 This is why marketers regularly place QR codes on banners, business cards, flyers, leaflets, posters and so forth.

-Tracking your metrics allows you to know where and when your print marketing is most effective.
-By incorporating a dynamic QR codes to posters, flyers or billboards, you get a chance to optimize your campaign by knowing the total number of scans, location by country and city, operating device and time scanned.
+Tracking your metrics allows you to know when and where your print marketing is the most effective.
+By incorporating dynamic QR codes to posters, flyers, or billboards, you get a chance to optimize your campaign by having access to the total number of scans by location, operating device, and the time it was scanned.

-This provides you with a concise CSV report, with which you can compare the number of times a code was scanned, total and unique metrics, with the amount of marketing material distributed.
-These metrics give you a good idea of when and where your marketing efforts are the most successful so that you can plan around your budget accordingly.
+This provides you with a concise CSV report, with which you can compare the number of times a code was scanned (along with its total and unique metrics) with the amount of marketing material distributed.
+These metrics will help to give you a good idea of when and where your marketing efforts are the most successful so that you can plan around your budget accordingly.

 The possibilities are truly endless.
 Get creative and start utilizing this growing marketing trend today!
 Create fun and interactive campaigns that your clients will not only love but will help you to make a lasting impact and ensure you stay top of your mind.